Downtown (1986 TV series)

-Downtown is an American crime drama television series that was produced by Ron Samuels Productions and Tri-Star Television that aired on CBS from September 27, 1986, until August 22, 1987.
-The name in Brazil was (Linha Dura).
+Downtown is an American crime drama television series produced by Ron Samuels Productions and Tri-Star Television that aired on CBS from September 27, 1986 until August 22, 1987.
+The name in Brazil was Linha Dura.

 Premise

 An LAPD veteran is assigned with supervising four parolees (a kleptomaniac dowager; a con artist; a young karate expert with attitude and a wise-mouthed pickpocket) who help him solve crimes while trying to keep them out of jail at the same time.